VitoshaInc/Training-plan-lab-environment-setup/README.md

+## Welcome to Vitosha Inc!

+At Vitosha Inc, we provide virtual workspaces powered by Amazon Web Services.
+Gain access to the best training resources across three levels: Beginner, Intermediate, and Expert.
+Navigate to the `git` folder under your profile to access all the resources from top trainers.

 ## Connecting to Amazon WorkSpaces from a Windows Machine

 ### Prerequisites

-1. **Amazon WorkSpaces Invitation Email**: Ensure you have received the invitation email from your administrator.
+1. **Amazon WorkSpaces Invitation Email**: Ensure you have received the invitation email from Vitosha's administrator, if not please email hr@vitoshainc.com to get onboarded.
 2. **Internet Connectivity**: A stable internet connection is required.
 3. **WorkSpaces Client**: Download and install the Amazon WorkSpaces client application from [Amazon WorkSpaces Client Download](https://clients.amazonworkspaces.com/).